 Liisa Tainio‘s research interests centre on language use and interaction in pedagogical settings.
 She has studied classroom interaction from the point of view of literacy education, particularly the use of curriculum materials and digital devices, as well as other interactional phenomena, such as student initiatives, language learning, reading-alouds, teasing, and touching as social action.
 She is also interested in analyzing discourses in textbooks and other curriculum materials, and studying the practices of literature education.
 Her research interests lie on subject didactics but also include gender studies and analyses on Finnish everyday interaction.

-Raili Hildén's field of specialization is language assessment.
-She has extensive experience in various developmental and administrative projects and expert duties related to subject teacher education and assessment of language learning outcomes.
-She currently acts as the chair of the Finnish Matriculation Examination Board Language section.
+Raili Hilden's field of specialization is language assessment.
+She has extensive experience in various developmental and administrative projects and expert duties related to language curricula, subject teacher education and assessment.
+She also works for the Finnish Matriculation Examination Board.

-Research interests: language assessment, language teaching, teacher education, oral language skills, social impact of assessments, learner autonomy
+Research interests: language assessment, language teaching, teacher education, automatic assessment, oral language skills, large-scale language testing

 Hannele Cantell is a university lecturer and teacher educator in geography education at the Faculty of Educational Sciences, University of Helsinki.
 She is a nominated member of the University of Helsinki Teacher's Academy.
 She teaches geography education, and other environmental and sustainability themes in various courses.
 Her special interests are global and climate education.
 Cantell has an active role of co-operation with the Finnish National Agency for Education, other educational institutions, and also with NGO's within the environmental and global education sector.
 In addition, Hannele Cantell has been writing non-fiction books and learning/teaching materials for schools for 25 years.
 She has been nominated as a Non-fiction writer of the year (2011).